raviqqe/stak/doc/src/content/docs/install.md

 #### Development tools

-To install the other development tools of Stak Scheme, run:
+To install the other development tools of Stak Scheme, run the following command in your terminal:

 ```sh
 cargo install stak-compile stak-interpret